-Brush Your Teeth—It's Good for Your Heart
+Brush Your Teeth—It May Be Good for Your Heart

-Gum Disease TOP
+Bacteria and Gum Disease

-If left untreated, gingivitis can rapidly and silently progress to periodontitis.
+If left untreated, gingivitis can lead to periodontitis.
 Periodontitis is a more severe form of gum disease.
-Bacteria invade the gums, bones, and supporting tissues that surround the teeth.
-Over time, gums separate from teeth, pockets of bacteria form and deepen, and toxins destroy oral tissue.
-Because it is painless, most adults do not realize it until the damage has occurred.
+Bacteria invade the gums, bones, and tissues that support the teeth.
+Over time, gums separate from teeth.
+When this happens, pockets of bacteria form and deepen.
+This can lead to loose teeth and tooth loss.

-Recognizing and Treating Gum Disease TOP
+Recognizing and Treating Gum Disease

 American Academy of Periodontology